 We will achieve our Vision and Mission by:

 - Being the principal voice for woodlot owners throughout Ontario and working actively to represent their interests before government, the public and the forest industry.

 - Being a key source of information about sustainable forest management and educating OWA members about all aspects of owning and managing their woodlots.

 - Expanding awareness of the importance of sustainable forest management beyond our membership.

 - Monitoring and responding to issues that affect forests in Ontario.

 - Increasing OWA membership and also encouraging and supporting Chapter activities.

 - Increasing and diversifying the OWA’s sources of revenue.

 Need More Information?

 Membership does have benefits.
 To view some of the benefits of being a member of the Ontario Woodlot Association click here.

-The OWA also produces a high-quality quarterly newsletter, the S&W Report, which is only available to members.
-The S&W Report provides woodlot owners with practical “how-to” information on woodlot management, news of people, events, and issues affecting the management and ownership of private forests.
+The OWA also produces a high-quality quarterly newsletter, The Ontario Woodlander (formerly called the S&W Report), which is only available to members.
+TOW provides woodlot owners with practical “how-to” information on woodlot management, news of people, events, and issues affecting the management and ownership of private forests.
 Go to our Publications and Links page to find digital versions of our quarterly publications.

 Membership rates are $50 per year, and an on-line membership information package is available.